DriftingOtter/Typr.GUI/README.md

 ## How to Run

 1. Clone the Typr repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies
-3. Run the application with `python main.py`.
+3. Run the application with `flet run main.py`.

 ## Benefits of Typr